 Susan Raymond – Since 2003 (Equine Guelph), Susan has been involved in the development and delivery, both online and in-person, of educational and skills training programs.
 The focus of these programs is to improve welfare and safety of both animals and people on the farm during day to day activities and emergency situations.
 Susan’s PhD research involved investigating the effects of exposure of horses to mycotoxins, as well as, examining stable design and management as they affect air quality.
 Susan has completed Technical Large Animal Emergency Rescue Operations, Rescue Ropes/Rigging courses and Animal Technical Rescue Awareness Level Course (University of Florida).
 Susan has also completed Colorado State University – Equine Investigations Academy Level 1.
 Susan is the Course Instructor for: Fire & Emergency Preparedness, Horse Behaviour & Safety, and Sickness Prevention in Horses.

-Jackie Zions – Jackie is a certified Equestrian Canada Dressage judge and a competition coach specializing in eventing.
+Jackie Zions – Jackie is a certified Equestrian Canada competition coach specializing in eventing and a dressage judge.
 She is also the communications manager at Equine Guelph – writing for equestrian magazines as well as coordinating special events.
 Jackie came by her passion for horses at the young age of nine – much to the surprise of her ‘non-horsey’ family.
-That love of horses has been a driving force taking her all over the globe in varied capacities, including: teacher, trainer, stable manager and competitor.
-Jackie brings over 25 years of experience in the horse industry and is passionate about educating our youth about horse behaviour, using common sense and staying safe.
+That love of horses has been a driving force taking her all over the globe in various capacities, including: teacher, trainer, stable manager and competitor.
+Jackie brings over 30 years of experience in the horse industry and is passionate about educating our youth about horse behaviour, using common sense and staying safe.
 Jackie is the Course Instructor for: Horse Behaviour & Safety (Youth Course).

 Administration and Development

 Matt Houlahan – Matt is the Education Program Administrator at Equine Guelph, and is a trained educator with experience in online education and knowledge transfer using advanced computer technology.
 Matt’s role is to assist instructors with course development and learning materials, and provide technical support for prospective and current students on The Horse Portal.